-how to make a family budget so you can live the lifestyle of your dreams
+Making a family budget so you can live your dream lifestyle

 New Year, new me, right?

-With 2018 starting to kick into gear, you are probably starting to notice that a couple of your resolutions are slipping through your fingers already.
+With the year starting to kick into gear, you are probably starting to notice that a couple of your resolutions are slipping through your fingers already.

 You promised you would commit to a healthy lifestyle, spend more time with your close friends, and be the best version of yourself.